Why Email Structure Matters

 Best Practices for Formal Emails

-- Tone & Language: The tone is consistently professional, respectful, polite, and serious.
-Formal language is employed, strictly avoiding contractions (use "do not" instead of "don't"), slang, colloquialisms, industry jargon (unless addressing experts), emojis, and overly casual greetings or closings.
+The tone is consistently professional, respectful, polite, and serious.
+Formal language, strictly avoiding contractions (use "do not" instead of "don't"), slang, colloquialisms, industry jargon (unless addressing experts), emojis, and overly casual greetings or closings.
 Grammar, spelling, and punctuation must be flawless.
 Conciseness is still valued, with a suggested length often under 200 words.

 Professional Email Format for Work & Networking